 - You must configure the IP address on your machine before you proceed with this chapter.
-If you have not configured the IP address, see Configuring your network printer on page 2-1 first. - Verify the host computer and print server are either on the same subnet, or that the router is properly configured to pass data between the two devices. - The default password for Brother print servers is "access". - If you are connecting to a Nework Print Queue or Share (printing only), see Installation when using a Network Print Queue or Share (printer driver only) on page A-6 for installation details.
+If you have not configured the IP address, see Configuring your network printer on page 7 first. - Verify the host computer and print server are either on the same subnet, or that the router is properly configured to pass data between the two devices. - The default password for Brother print servers is "access". - Before installation, if you are using Personal Firewall software (e.g. the Internet Connection Firewall available in Windows XP), disable it.
+Once you are sure that you can print, re-start your Personal Firewall software. - If you are connecting to a Nework Print Queue or Share (printing only), see Installation when using a Network Print Queue or Share (printer driver only) on page 74 for installation details.

-For Windows® 2000/XP users
+For Windows® 98/Me/NT®/2000/XP users